ABOUT

 What is The Center for Integrative Psychology?

-The Center for Integrative Psychology emphasizes an inherently creative process of integrative psychotherapy that uniquely combines common and specific therapeutic factors to meet each client in their stage of change and help people work towards a wholeness of Self.
+The Center for Integrative Psychology (CIP) emphasizes an inherently creative process of integrative psychotherapy that uniquely combines common and specific therapeutic factors to meet each client in their stage of change and help people work towards a wholeness of Self.

 According to John C. Norcross (2005), the integrative psychology movement arose from a "dissatisfaction with single-school approaches and a concomitant desire to see what can be learned from the other ways of conducting psychotherapy."